Devsly-Devs/Ticket-Tool/README.md

   * After successfully started.
 Just run `$setup` Command to setup DB and Guild
   * After the setup process is finished, run the `$config transcript <channelID>` to define your transcript channel.
 ### Using Docker-compose!
-  * Skip the Setup section
+  * Skip the Setup section but don't forget to edit config.js file
   * Simply run the command `docker-compose up -d` inside the root directory!

 ## Features